corytheboyd/inthemiddleofthewoods.com/content/index.md

 ---
-title: Our house, in the middle of the woods
+title: 632 Aspen Lane
-image: welcome.jpg
+image: sky-house.jpg
 ---

-## What is this
+## What is the deal?

 As you may have heard, Cory and Jammie recently bought a house in the Colorado mountains, and have become crazy mountain people.